The named regime (SOC 2, ISO 27001, GDPR) a product commits to, above individual controls and audits.

 A compliance framework is a named regime of controls a product commits to, such as SOC 2, ISO 27001, GDPR, or HIPAA.
 The framework names the standard at the top level; the individual controls it mandates are separate, and the proof that those controls work comes from an external audit.
-Confusing these three layers (the regime, the requirement, the evidenceEvidenceValidationData supporting or refuting a hypothesisView reference →) is the most common way compliance programmes become paperwork rather than protection.
+The regime, the requirement, and the evidenceEvidenceValidationData supporting or refuting a hypothesisView reference → are three distinct layers.

 The named frameworks arrived from different lineages.
 SOC 2 grew out of the AICPA's audit standards; its current shape, the 2017 Trust Services Criteria, organises controls around security, availability, processing integrity, confidentiality, and privacy.
 ISO/IEC 27001 was first published in 2005 and revised in 2013 and 2022, defining an information-security management system rather than a fixed checklist.
 The GDPR was adopted in 2016 and became enforceable on 25 May 2018, turning data protection into a legal regime with real penalties.